svobtom/proptimus-raphan/README.md

 diff examples/P0DL07_optimised.pdb P0DL07_test/optimised_PDB/P0DL07_optimised.pdb
 ```
 Please note that the resulting structures may vary slightly.
 This is due to numerical instabilities caused by running on different hardware.

+## Reproduction of test results from the publication about PROPTIMUS RAPHAN
+The comparison_scripts directory contains several Python scripts for reproducing the results from the publication.
+To run the scripts, you need to download and unzip the calculation.zip file from [supplementary files](https://onedata.e-infra.cz/ozw/onezone/i#/public/shares/baa17140ec395e18bd97e089d1c7b683ch7f7a).

 ## License